Updated December 2023

 How do you know if you're a good fit for business training?
-Before you spend thousands on tuition, and invest the next 12 months studying, how can you be sure this path is right for you?
+Before you spend thousands on tuition and invest the time in studying, how can you be sure this path is right for you?

 1. Your goal is to join a successful business team

 Success at school starts with having a career goal you're truly excited about.
 You might not know exactly what business position would fit you best—but if you know you want to work in an office and join a successful team, you're on the right track.

 Do you want to help a company or small business grow?
 Are you looking to work for government or a non-profit community organization?

 Business school leads to opportunities in many different work environments—but they all have certain characteristics in common.